javalite/site-content/src/activejdbc/data_conversions.md

 }
 ~~~~

-### Zero to null converter
+### Zero-to-null converter

-The zero to null converter works as the blank to null converter, but transforms java.lang.Number values that are equal zero to null.
+The zero to null converter works as the blank to null converter, but transforms `java.lang.Number` values that are equal
+zero to null.
 Here is example of declaration:

 ~~~~ {.java}
 public class Salary extends Model {